 On the one hand, Armstrong (2006:40) simply defines Total Reward as the combination of all types of reward.
 On the other hand, Nienaber (2009:4) unpacks this concept by making a distinction between Transactional Rewards (tangible rewards including pay and benefits) and Relational Rewards (intangible rewards such as recognition and status, challenging work, learning and development, employment security, work experience and work environment).
-Total reward therefore entails both financial and nonfinancial rewards that are offered to employees.
+Total rewards that are offered to employees.
 It is essentially everything an employee takes away from his or her relationship with an employer (Manas and Graham 2003:7).